 A "person subject to or affected by a subpoena" may seek relief from the "court for the district where compliance is required" if the subpoena purportedly requires disclosing "a trade secret or other confidential research, development, or commercial information."
 Fed.
 R. Civ.
 P. 45(d)(3)(B).
-Three of the seven bank subpoenas (to Wells Fargo Bank in Arizona, Key Bank in Ohio, and J.P.
-Morgan Chase Bank in Indiana) seek compliance outside the District of Utah.
+The Wells Fargo subpoena seeks compliance outside the District of Utah.
 (See Ex.
-A.) Therefore, Defendants' motion to quash those subpoenas should be denied.
+A.) Therefore, Defendants' motion to quash it should be denied by this Court.

 Further, DUCivR 37-1(a) states that in order for the court to entertain a discovery motion, when all parties are represented by counsel, there must be "a statement [in the motion] showing that counsel making the motion has made a reasonable effort to reach agreement with opposing counsel on the matters set forth in the motion."
 See also Fed.
 R. Civ.
 P. 26(c)(1) (requiring a party moving for a protective order to certify "that the movant has in good faith conferred or attempted to confer with other affected parties in an effort to resolve the dispute without court action").
 Defendants' motion contains no such statement.
 (See ECF Doc.
-65.)
-Defendants had notice, no later than June 13, 2016, of the United States' intent to issue the bank subpoenas on June 20.
-But counsel for Defendants made no attempt to even discuss their objections to the subpoenas, much less to reach an agreement with counsel for the United States before filing their motion to quash on July 15, 2016.
+70.)
+Defendants had notice, no later than June 13, 2016, of the United States' intent to issue the Wells Fargo subpoena on June 20.
+But counsel for Defendants made no attempt to even discuss their objections to the subpoena, much less to reach an agreement with counsel for the United States before filing their motion to quash on July 21, 2016.